 SMART goals examples

 So you’ve decided to use SMART goals.
-How do you make sure you’ve chosen a strong example that you team can buy into?
+How do you make sure you’ve chosen a strong example that your team can buy into?
 Let’s say your goal is to “market a business”.
 An example of a weak goal would be to state “I will aim to make more sales”.
 Whilst this does outline an aim, it isn’t descriptive enough.
-A SMART goals examples would be:
+A SMART goals example would be: